Japan fashion magnate raises over $8 million at Sotheby's auction

-TOKYO (Reuters) - Japanese fashion tycoon Yusaku Maezawa sold art for more than $8 million at a Sotheby’s auction in New York on Thursday night, providing funding to the entrepreneur who previously said he has no money.
+TOKYO (Reuters) - Japanese fashion tycoon Yusaku Maezawa sold art for more than $8 million at a Sotheby’s auction in New York on Thursday night, providing funds to the entrepreneur who previously said he has no money.

 Maezawa, the founder and CEO of online fashion retailer Zozo, sold an Andy Warhol painting - “Flowers” - for $5.6 million, well above an estimate of $1.5 million-$2 million.